ev3rywh3re/vagrant-swamp/README.md

 1. Install VirtualBox by visiting (https://www.virtualbox.org), downloading the latest version, and running the downloaded installation application.
 2. Install Vagrant by visiting (https://www.vagrantup.com/), downloading the latest version, and running the downloaded installation application.
 3. Install Vagrant - hostsupdater by using a command line utility (on MacOS use Terminal and on Windows use CMD).
 The command to use is `# vagrant plugin install vagrant-hostsupdater`
+4. Install Vagrant - guest additions by using a command line utility (on MacOS use Terminal and on Windows use CMD).
+The command to use is `# vagrant plugin install vagrant-vbguest`

 ### Simple WordPress Vagrant Installation